-Our Photographer of the Year 2020 competition, brought to you by Airlink, with a stunning safari prize provided by Djuma Private Game Reserve, is now open for submissions!
+Our Photographer of the Year 2020 is now in full swing and open for submissions!

 📷 A sub-adult lion comes in to steal a kill made by spotted hyenas, only to find very little for himself.
 The hyenas did not bother getting their meal back because they had had their full.
 Maasai Mara National Reserve, Kenya © Pranav Chadha